 You thought DMAA was formally banned by the FDA?
 Not even close, according to Hi-Tech Pharmaceuticals.
 We have the latest updates to the ongoing DMAA supplement saga here.

 MASSIVE UPDATES FEB 23, 2017!
 SEE THE POSTS LINKED BELOW, THIS POST WILL BE UPDATED SOON:

 - DMAA *IS* FOUND IN GERANIUM OIL.
 THEY DOCTORED THE STUDIES.

 - Hi-Tech Pharmaceuticals Issues Feb 2017 Press Release Regarding DMAA (this is the main story wrapped into one page)

 - DMAA is SAFE.
 The Toxicology Report the FDA Doesn’t Want You to See

-This post was last updated November 17, 2016.
+Prior to the above revelations, this post was also updated November 17, 2016.
 Click here to skip down to this latest update if you’re already familiar with the case.

 The noteworthy part is that these two supplements were released with the stimulant DMAA (1,3 dimethylamylamine), long after USPLabs threw in the towel in their fight against the FDA and “voluntarily” destroyed $8 million worth of Jack3d and OxyELITE Pro inventory.